day0market/pyalgotrader/docs/cta_backtester.md

 &nbsp;

-- Genetic algorithms run：transferdeapLibrary algorithm engine to run on Genetic Algorithms，The specific process is as follows。
+-  genetic algorithms run ： transfer deap library algorithm engine to run on genetic algorithms ， the specific process is as follows .
-1）Define the direction of optimization，Such as to maximize the Sharpe ratio； 2）Then randomly acquired individual parameter combination from the global，And the formation of ethnic groups； 3）For all individuals within communities to assess（That run backtesting），Excluding individual and poor performance； 4）The remaining individuals will cross or mutation，The formation of new communities through the assessment and screening；（So far the population is complete once the iterative process）；
+1） define the direction of optimization ， such as to maximize the sharpe ratio ； 2） then randomly acquired individual parameter combination from the global ， and the formation of ethnic groups ； 3） for all individuals within communities to assess （ that run backtesting ）， excluding individual and poor performance ； 4） the remaining individuals will cross or mutation ， the formation of new communities through the assessment and screening ；（ so far is a complete population iterative process ）；
-5）After several iterations，Reduce differences within populations，Improve the overall adaptability，The final output suggested results。The result is a set of Pareto solution，It can be1Combination of one or more parameters。
+5） after several iterations ， reduce differences within populations ， improve the overall adaptability ， the final output suggested results .  the result is a set of pareto solution ， it can be 1 combination of one or more parameters .

-note：As the use of@lru_cache, Iteration speed back to the late increase very much，Because many are avoiding duplicate input again backtesting，Direct access to the memory and returns the results。
+ note ： as the use of @lru_cache,  iteration speed back to the late increase very much ， because many are avoiding duplicate input again backtesting ， direct access to the memory and returns the results .
 ```
 from deap import creator, base, tools, algorithms
 creator.create("FitnessMax", base.Fitness, weights=(1.0,))